Homepage Icon

 Practice Snapshot for Alaska Attorneys

 Estate planning in Alaska is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 There is no state estate tax.
-Small estate procedures are available for estates up to $100,000.
+Small estate affidavit applies to personal property under $50,000, with vehicles up to $100,000 excluded from the calculation.

-Local practitioners routinely navigate: Optional community property system (can opt-in), Alaska Community Property Trust available, No state estate or inheritance tax, and High small estate threshold of $100,000.
+Local practitioners routinely navigate: Optional community property system (can opt-in), Alaska Community Property Trust available, No state estate or inheritance tax, and Small estate affidavit for personal property under $50,000 (vehicles up to $100,000 excluded from calculation).

 Common Alaska filings and forms include: Alaska Community Property Trust Agreement, Alaska Statutory Power of Attorney, and Alaska Deeds.
 Key Alaska statutory touchpoints include: Alaska Trust Act (favorable for dynasty trusts), Alaska Community Property Act, and Abolished rule against perpetuities for trusts.